 Lymphoproliferative disease is more common in individuals with cryoglobulinemia.
 Patients with mixed cryoglobulinemia may develop benign lymphoid infiltrates in the spleen and bone marrow.
 Less frequently, some patients develop B-cell non-Hodgkin lymphoma.
 The reported incidence of malignant lymphoma in mixed cryoglobulinemia varies widely, from less than 10% of patients to as high as 40%, with onset 5-10 years after disease diagnosis.[22, 23, 24]

-Specific clinical manifestations associated with type I cryoglobulinemia are related to hyperviscosity and thrombosis, as would be expected given their usual high concentrations of immunoglobulins and limited interference with complement function.
-These manifestations include acrocyanosis, retinal hemorrhage, severe Raynaud phenomenon with digital ulceration, livedo reticularis, purpura, and arterial thrombosis.
+Specific clinical manifestations associated with type I cryoglobulinemia are related to hyperviscosity and thrombosis, as would be expected given the usual high concentrations of immunoglobulins and limited interference with complement function.
+These manifestations include the following:

 Rash on lower extremities typical of cutaneous small-vessel vasculitis due to cryoglobulinemia secondary to hepatitis C infection.